 - Use Evinrude Diagnostics software to make sure the break-in program has been started on a new outboard. - Use the diagnostics software to start break-in oiling after a powerhead rebuild.

-1. Restart break-in
+1. Break-in oil setting

-IMPORTANT: The operator must monitor the oil tank level to confirm oil consumption.
+NOTICE The operator must monitor the oil tank level to confirm oil consumption.
 This may require several hours of operation above idle.